dflemstr/led-driver-board-4gang/README.md

 The design also offers a shared fuse for all the LED outputs, which is a nice added benefit.
 However, the fuse holder can be skipped and replaced by a short wire if so desired.

+## Tradrack mount

+The `./tradrack-mount` folder contains a simple model to mount the board to an Annex Engineering TradRack, or on the underside of any 2020 aluminium extrusion, really.
+I recommend setting `Perimeters & Shell` > `Advanced` > `No perimeters on bridge areas` > `Fill the voids with bridges` in SuperSlicer to make the mounting screw holes turn out OK; I couldn't be bothered to model a more fancy hole.